NCAS-CMS/cms-website/_drafts/puma2.md

 ## PUMA2

-We are moving to a new server PUMA.
+We are moving to a new server called PUMA2.
 It will be hosted at ARCHER2, and jointly managed by CMS and EPCC.

 Having PUMA2 in the same place as ARCHER2 will make the system easier to navigate,